 Add 4 1/2 cups flour and mix.
 Add a little more flour if too sticky, but you are making a light dough, not a heavy brick.

 Cover and let rise until double in size — about 30-40 minutes.

 While the dough is rising, prep any toppings.

-Preheat oven 375 convection.
+Preheat oven 375° convection.
 Spread the dough on a large pizza pan (this is 16 inch) or cookie sheet.
-Melt 2 tablespoon butter in a microwave for 15-20 seconds.
-Mix 2 teaspoon garlic powder in the butter and spread thinly over the dough.
+Melt 2 tablespoons butter in a microwave for 15-20 seconds.
+Mix 2 teaspoons garlic powder in the butter and spread thinly over the dough.

 Top with cheeses and other toppings of choice.

 Bake in an oven for 20 to 25 minutes.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!